Dashcam Media Guide

 - Please see the table below for a summary of the different types of the events that can be registered by dashcams.

-These events are video clips that are uploaded from the dashcam by the driver taking an action to trigger it.
-This functionality is possible on both the Xirgo and SmartWitness dashcams.
-See below for more details:
+Driver-sent events are video clips uploaded from the dashcam when the driver takes a specific action to trigger the recording.
+This functionality is supported by AIR II, Xirgo, and SmartWitness dashcams.
+Details for each device type are provided below:

 Xirgocam

-- Previouly referred to as "Ok Presto" clips, these event uploads are triggered by the driver either saying the command "Ok Presto" or tapping the screen of the dashcam.
+Previously referred to as “Ok Presto” clips, these event uploads are triggered by the driver through one of the following actions:

-- When the driver takes this action the dashcam will upload a video clip including 10 seconds of footage prior to the command and 10 seconds after.
+When triggered, the dashcam uploads a video clip that includes 10 seconds of footage prior to the command and 10 seconds after.

 SmartWitness

-- Pressing the button on the device will trigger an automatic upload of a 20 second clip to the web portal.
+Pressing this button triggers an automatic upload of a 20-second video clip to the web portal.

 There are a few different ways of making specific requests for more media from dashcams when it has not come through automatically.
 These clips are tagged with the event type 'Manually Retrieved' as a request as been submitted directly to the dashcam for media.